 Purdue Opioid Lawsuit Settlement History

 Purdue Pharma, the manufacturer of OxyContin, was founded and privately owned by the Sackler Family.
-The company has been a major target of opiate addiction lawsuits with evidence showing the company knew the addiction risks and purposefully misled prescribers, government agencies, and patients.
+The company has been a major target of opiate addiction lawsuits with evidence showing the company knew the addiction risks of opioids and purposefully misled prescribers, government agencies, and patients.

 Purdue faced legal trouble first in the mid-2000s and pleaded guilty in 2007 to federal charges.
-The company was accused of misleading federal regulators and others about the risks of addiction in OxyContin users.
+The company was accused of misleading federal regulators and others about the risks of addiction to OxyContin users.
 The lawsuit was settled with Purdue agreeing to pay more than $600 million in fines and penalties.

 Opioid Addiction Lawyers